Pork Bistek Tagalog with 1/2 a Kilo of Onions

 History and Origins

-Bistek Tagalog comes from the Filipino adaptation of “beef steak,” but instead of the Western style, it uses a tangy soy-calamansi mix and lots of onions.
+Pork Bistek Tagalog comes from the Filipino adaptation of “beef steak,” but instead of the Western style, it uses a tangy soy-calamansi mix and lots of onions.
 The dish reflects Filipino cooking roots: savory flavors balanced with sour notes, plus the natural sweetness of onions.
 Pork versions became popular because loin cuts are affordable, easy to cook, and perfect for fast weekday meals.

 Nutritional Facts